MosesBomera/NSMLE-Assessment/description_of_approach.md

 **Inference Pipeline Implementation:**
 - Implement the inference pipeline for making predictions in a production setting.
+- Pipeline will also be used when validating predictions on the provided test set.

+**ML Workflow Managament Improvements:**
+- Include an ML experimentation management module such as mlflow.

-**Technical Improvements:**
+**Technical Improvements**
-- Use Pydantic for variable data validation.
-- Include MLOps for model training.
+- Convert train_utils into a pip installable module.
+- Add paramter, data validation using Pydantic.
-- Add tests for each function.
+- Add unit tests to train utilities.